How to Produce an Openwork Rose-Shaped Pendant: Herstellungsprozess & Kostenaufschlüsselung

 7. Qualitätskontrolle & Testen

-8. Cost Breakdown (Materialien, Labor, MOQ Impact)
+8. Kostenaufschlüsselung (Materialien, Arbeit, MOQ Impact)

 9. Choosing Between OEM & ODM Production